-This program provides graduate-level classes premised on an undergraduate-level knowledge of life sciences.
-Also, since many classes use computers, students are expected to already have some knowledge of basic computer operations.
-For these reasons, we envision graduate students majoring in the natural sciences and working adults involved in research and development related to agriculture and life sciences (including medicine and pharmacology).
+This program offers graduate-level classes based on an undergraduate-level knowledge of life sciences.
+Additionally, as many classes require computer usage, students are expected to possess some proficiency in basic computer operations.
+Therefore, we anticipate that our courses will be attended by graduate students in the natural sciences as well as by working professionals engaged in research and development in agricultural and life sciences, including medical and pharmaceutical sciences.

 If you are a student at the University of Tokyo, please register through UTAS.
-If you are not a student at the University of Tokyo, please apply from the application form on the website from May 9 to June 20.
-Only those who have passed the selection process may participate in the program.
-Successful applicants will be notified by email by June 30.
+If you are not a student at the University of Tokyo, please apply using the application form available on the website from May 7 to June 18.
+Only applicants who have successfully passed the selection process will be eligible to participate in the program.
+Successful applicants will be notified via email by June 28.